 NOTE: Applications for Summer and Fall are due February 15; applications received by May 1 will be considered on a space available basis.
-Our MHA Handbook, linked below, describes the application process and the program in detail.
+Our MHA Handbook, describes the application process and the program in detail.
 The Handbook supplements the information on our website.
 We encourage interested applicants to download and review our Handbook.

 Students may enroll in the Master of Health Administration program on a full-time or part-time basis.
 Classes are scheduled primarily in the evenings at the UNC Charlotte main campus and at UNC Charlotte Center City.